tiberlab/tibercad/manual/Sphinx/Complete/modules/EFA.rst

     defines the number of eigenvalues and eigenfunctions to be found.

  ``Dirichlet_bc_everywhere`` : boolean
-    if true (default value), Dirichlet boundary conditions are imposed over all the boundaries of the simulation region
+    if *true* (default value), Dirichlet boundary conditions are imposed over all the boundaries of the simulation region

  ``solver`` : string
-    defines the solver for the eigenvalue problem, possible values are:arnoldi, lapack, krylovshur.
+    defines the solver for the eigenvalue problem, possible values are: *arnoldi*, *lapack*, *krylovshur*.
 The default value is **krylovshur** .

-In the case of the lapack solver all the eigenvalues are computed.
-In the case of arnoldi or krylovshur solver it is necessary to specify which and how many eigenvalues have to be computed.
+In the case of the *lapack* solver all the eigenvalues are computed.
+In the case of *arnoldi* or *krylovshur* solver it is necessary to specify which and how many eigenvalues have to be computed.
 The idea is that the iterative solver calculates several eigenvalues that are close to a specific number, referred to as the *guess*.